acharyaarish/dog_breed_detector/README.md

 You can access the game here: http://flask-env.eba-ksnfztgw.ap-southeast-2.elasticbeanstalk.com/

 ## Acknowledgments
 Special thanks to Dog CEO's Dog API for providing the free API used to fetch random dog images.
+Their page: https://dog.ceo/dog-api/

 ## Table of Contents
 - [Features](#features)